kasongoyo/jabali/README.md

 * `Model.authenticate(alias, password)`
 * `Instance.changePassword(newPassword)`
 * `Model.confirm(username, confirmationToken)` - It calls account confirmation, username can either be email or phone number
+* `Model.sendConfirmationInstructions(username)` - It send out account confirmtion instructions.
 * `Instance.sendConfirmationInstructions` - It send out account confirmtion instructions.
 * `Model.passwordReset(alias, newPassword, recoveryToken)` - It reset password
 * `Instance.sendPasswordResetInstructions()` - It send out password reset instructions.

+## Account Confirmation Instructions
+By default, account/user registeration action automatically send account confirmation instructions.
+This behaviour can be disabled per user instance if `autoSendConfirmationInstructions` user property is set to `false`.
+When set to false, you will need to send confirmation instructions manual by calling static method `Model.sendConfirmationInstructions(username)`.

 ## Hooks
-Jabali also contain hooks that can be used to add flexibility where by user can define custom logics/behaviours that will be in effect prior to various actions.
+Jabali also contain hooks that can be used to add flexibility.
+This hooks can add custom logics/behaviours that will be in effect prior to various actions as follows.

 ### sendJabaliNotification
 This schema instance method should be declared for jabali to send out notifications after various actions such as `sendConfirmationDetails` or `sendPasswordResetInstructions`.
 This function when called, will be passed two parameters, the first parameter will be notification type and the second parameter will be an instance.